GeekyAnts/nativebase-docs/docs/3.2.x/design-tokens.md

 <View style={{ marginTop: 16, backgroundColor: 'cyan.500' }} />
 ```

 With NativeBase, you can create your own design system.
-NativeBase follows [styled-system's specification](https://styled-system.com/theme-specification/) to construct design system.
+NativeBase follows the [styled-system's specification](https://styled-system.com/theme-specification/) to construct design systems.

 Checkout the **[default NativeBase theme](default-theme)** and how to customize it **[here](customizing-theme)**.